What is the course about?

 On this advanced course, you'll have the opportunity to develop your poetry, taking it in new directions and maturing your poetic voice.
 Various approaches and techniques will be explored, and students' work will be discussed and critiqued in detail.
 By the end of the course you should ideally be producing poetry of publishable quality.

-John Stammers is an award-winning poet and editor.
+The Tutor: John Stammers is an award-winning poet and editor.
 He has taught widely, including at Cambridge University where he was Judith E Wilson Fellow, and is editor of the academic journal British and Irish Contemporary Poetry.

 City Lit reserves the right to change course tutors from those advertised in this outline.
 In line with our refund policy we are unable to grant a refund on the grounds of a change of tutor.